caobinzi/origami/docs/index.md

 The ***origami*** library provides 2 abstractions for "folding" data streams: `FoldM` and `FoldableM`.

-A `FoldM[M, T, U]` represents the operation you want to execute on a data stream:
+A `FoldM[M, T, U]` represents the operation you want to execute on a data stream.
+It has:

- - a internal `type S` representing the accumulated state
+ - an internal `type S` representing the accumulated state

  - a `start` method returning an initial `M[S]` element

- - a `fold` method `(s: S, t: T) => S` describing how to "fold" the streamed elements with the previous state
+ - a `fold` method `(s: S, t: T) => S` describing how to "fold" a streamed element with the previous state

  - a `end(s: S)` method returning `M[U]` and finalizing the computation

 A `FoldableM[M, F, T]` represents a stream `F` of elements of type `T`.
 It can use a `FoldM[M, T, U]` to compute a final value `M[U]`.